dpmaddalena/dpmaddalena.github.com/_posts/2010-04-21-when-printing-left-an-impression.md

 [![](/assets/ltw/typewriter4.jpg)](/assets/ltw/typewriter4bg.jpg)

 Though filled with history, this is no museum.
-If you're shopping for a typewriter (aren't you?) then you'll have lots to choose from in electric and manual varieties, all with fresh ribbons and ready to type (my masthead--*below*--was created during my visit).
+If you're shopping for a typewriter (aren't you?) then you'll have lots to choose from in electric and manual varieties, all with fresh ribbons and ready to type (my masthead--*above*--was created during my visit).
 Yet, there are a few interesting models that are just for looking at: the above beauty is pre-World War I, and looks like it might have been designed by someone who went on to design [tanks for the war](http://www.johnsmilitaryhistory.com/armorwwi.html), which is because it was.
 Click to enlarge this sweet little Trade Mark and read the awesome tag line.

 [![image](/assets/ltw/typewriter3.jpg)](/assets/ltw/typewriter3bg.jpg)